In Exercises 21-28, find the probability and answer the questions... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it is calculated by dividing the number of favorable outcomes (green peas) by the total number of outcomes (green and yellow peas combined).
-Understanding probability is essential for estimating the chances of obtaining a green pea from the given sample.
+In this context, it is calculated by dividing the number of favorable outcomes (baby boys) by the total number of outcomes (total births).
+Understanding probability is essential for determining the effectiveness of the YSORT method in increasing the likelihood of having a boy.

 Recommended video: